Security

 Core Model

-Section titled “Core Model”- Per-session workers — each conversation runs in its own sandboxed worker (pod in Kubernetes, container in Docker).
-Workspaces and state do not cross sessions.
+Section titled “Core Model”- Per-session workers — each conversation runs in its own subprocess spawned by the gateway.
+Workspaces and state do not cross sessions; the subprocess can be SIGKILL’d cleanly without taking the gateway down.

 - Gateway is the control plane — all outbound HTTP, credential resolution, tool policy, and MCP calls route through it.